All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Evaluation

-\textbf{Performance and energy improvements: }Fig.~\ref{fig:utilization_result}-(c) and (d) show the performance benefits of the proposed accelerator and baselines in comparison with TPU-like SA.
-The All-rounder accelerator provides 22.87$\times$ speedup in bfloat16 and 21.80$\times$ improvement in the hybrid FP8 format on average.
-This is 1.74$\times$ and 13.78$\times$ higher than~\cite{sara} and~\cite{data_flow_mirror} accelerators in bfloat16, and 1.68$\times$ and 13.18$\times$ higher than~\cite{sara} and~\cite{data_flow_mirror} accelerators in the FP8 format.
-Fig.~\ref{fig:utilization_result}-(e) and (f) depict the energy improvement using TPU-like SA as a baseline.
-The all-rounder accelerator achieves 20.39$\times$ and 20.53$\times$ improvements on average in bfloat16 and the hybrid FP8.
-This performance and energy gain result from the high MAC utilization of the proposed accelerator, regardless of the types of DNN operations.
-For INT8 and INT4 modes, the proposed multiplier saves 72.46\% and 89.57\% energy consumption compared to TPU-like SA and has 1.78$\times$ and 2.40$\times$ higher gains of energy efficiency on average than~\cite{sara}-based accelerator and~\cite{data_flow_mirror}-based accelerator in INT8 and 2.15$\times$ and 5.70$\times$ better energy efficiency on average in INT4.
+\textbf{Hardware efficiency improvements: }Fig.\ref{fig:evaluation_result}-(a) and (b) show the performance benefits of the All-rounder and baseline accelerators over the typical TPU-like SA.
+The All-rounder accelerator achieves an average speedup of 25.60$\times$ in bfloat16 and 24.65$\times$ in the hybrid FP8 format.
+This represents 1.77$\times$ and 15.33$\times$ improvements over the~\cite{sara} and~\cite{data_flow_mirror} accelerators in bfloat16, and 1.87$\times$ and 14.90$\times$ improvements over the~\cite{sara} and~\cite{data_flow_mirror}-based accelerators in the FP8 format.
+Fig.~\ref{fig:evaluation_result}-(c) and (d) illustrate the area efficiency improvements with the TPU-like SA as the baseline.
+The All-rounder achieves 1.94$\times$ and 1.84$\times$ higher area efficiency, on average, over the~\cite{sara}-based accelerator in the bfloat16 and hybrid FP8 formats, respectively.
+It also demonstrates area efficiency improvements of 15.02$\times$ and 14.48$\times$ on average compared to the~\cite{data_flow_mirror}-based accelerator accordingly.
+In addition, Fig.~\ref{fig:evaluation_result}-(e) and (f) show energy efficiency improvements using the TPU-like SA as the baseline.
+The All-rounder achieves an average improvement of 22.82$\times$ in the bfloat16 and 23.20$\times$ in the hybrid FP8 format.
+These improvements in performance, area, and energy efficiency are attributed to the high MAC utilization of the proposed accelerator, regardless of the data type of AI operations.
+In INT8 and INT4 modes, which are not included in Fig.~\ref{fig:evaluation_result}, the All-rounder reduces the energy consumption by 74.48\% and 90.97\%, respectively, compared to the TPU-like SA, and achieves 1.83$\times$ and 2.24$\times$ higher energy efficiency, on average, than \cite{sara}-based and \cite{data_flow_mirror}-based accelerators in INT8, and 2.54$\times$ and 6.56$\times$ higher energy efficiency in INT4.